ishaangupta240/etinuxe/docs/insurance.md

 ## Activation Behaviour

 - **Initial signup**: The signup flow captures a preferred tier (defaults to Basic).
-Once the user's miniaturization request completes, `_auto_activate_initial_insurance` immediately issues that tier with an effective date matching the completion time.
+Once the user's miniaturization request completes, `_auto_activate_initial_insurance` immediately issues that tier with an effect1ive date matching the completion time.
 - **Subsequent upgrades/downgrades**: When a user changes tiers via `/account/insurance`, the system schedules the new policy to take effect on the next billing date if an active policy is present.
 Otherwise the activation is immediate.
 - **Scheduled swaps**: If a scheduled policy already exists for the request, the newer selection cancels the previous scheduled record before writing the replacement.